Debt Service Ratios | How To Calculate GDS And TDS

 CMHC default-insured mortgages are qualified and limited to a maximum of 44% on the TDS ratio maximum limit.

-Sticking to the CMHC’s TDS limit ensures that you are financially secure enough to manage your existing debts and any new mortgages you plan on taking out.
+Sticking to the CMHC’s TDS limit ensures you are financially secure enough to manage your existing debts and any new mortgages you plan on taking out.
 It’s important to note that lenders may have internal policies that require even lower TDS ratios than what is mandated by CMHC.

 Note: When navigating these complex calculations and regulations, use an experienced mortgage expert.